roblox-linux-wrapper/roblox-linux-wrapper/README.md

   * A: This is the old method used to launch games.
 Paste the game link in and click "Play" to launch the game.

 * Q: It keeps telling me "Missing Dependencies"!
   * A: Then install it!
 If it tells you "Please install wine", then install Wine.
 It does not install these dependencies automatically.
 You need to install the dependencies manually.
+To install the latest version of Wine, visit https://www.winehq.org/download/.

 ## Required Dependencies